eclipse-ee4j/cargotracker/VS_Code/readme.md

 ## Prerequisites

-* Java SE 8, Java SE 11 or Java SE 17 is required.
+* Java SE 8, Java SE 11, or Java SE 17 is required.
+Please make sure that you have properly set up the JAVA_HOME environment variable.
 * Payara Server 5 is required.
-You can download Payara Server 5 from https://www.payara.fish/downloads/
+You can download Payara Server 5 from: https://www.payara.fish/downloads/.
-* The Visual Studio Code is required.
-You can download the Visual Studio Code from https://code.visualstudio.com/download
+* Visual Studio Code is required.
+You can download Visual Studio Code from: https://code.visualstudio.com/download.

 ## Download